wp-plugins/wp-app-studio/readme.txt

 	* Limit content access based on custom user roles and capabilities
 	* Create a custom dashboard page including many types views and admin widgets
 	* Automate creating pages for your shortcodes
+	* Create advanced conditional logic for hidding and showing attributes, taxonomies, and relationships.
 	* Add custom admin notices to communicate with your users such as documentation page links and campaign offers
 	* Use summary function such as average, count, sum, etc. of your custom post type field and taxonomy values
 	* Use Visual Shortcode Builder on Page content editor toolbar to display sections of your content on the frontend